microsoft/Azure-Analytics-and-AI-Engagement/Before-HOL.md

     ![The Custom deployment form is displayed with example data populated.](media/bhol_customdeploymentform.png)

+    > **Important**: The `location` field under 'Settings' will list the Azure regions where Azure Synapse Analytics (Preview) is available as of June 2020.
+This will help you find a region where the service is available without being limited to where the resource group is defined.

 3. Check the **I agree to the terms and conditions stated above**, then select the **Purchase** button.

     > **Note**: You may experience a deployment step failing in regards to Role Assignment.
 This error may safely be ignored.